 04 of 10

-As far as scorpions go, emperors are the most suitable to be pets.
+As far as scorpions go, emperors are the most suitable as pets.
 At an adult size of 6 inches with large claws and a big stinger, these chunky black scorpions are pretty intimidating creatures.
 But despite their scary looks, they are quiet, undemanding, and rather long-lived at six to eight years in captivity.
 Still, handling them is not recommended because they can sting and pinch.Continue to 5 of 10 below.

 05 of 10

-Snakes are another pet that some people find absolutely terrifying, though the species commonly kept as pets usually can do little harm.
+Snakes are another pet that some people find terrifying, though the species commonly kept as pets usually can do little harm.
 They come in a wide range of types and sizes, which should be carefully considered before acquiring one as a pet.
 Some of the best options, especially for novice owners, include corn snakes, king and milk snakes, and ball pythons.
 Many species can become quite tame and even form friendly relationships with their human caretakers.

 06 of 10